Recently Added / Updated:

 - Clear all Tracked / Stared horses options.

 - Addition of shortlist horses (like an additional tracked list but just for today's runners) and the ability to bet all at once.

 - Ability to bet all at once on filtered shortlists.

 What is Hedger Pro?

-Hedger Pro is an advanced web application for finding horses to 'back to lay' or 'hedge bet', It has all the resources you'll need - all in 1 place.
+Hedger Pro is an advanced web application for finding horses to hedge bet (back to lay, or lay to back), It has all the resources you'll need - all in 1 place.

 Hedging is a type of betting that aims to make a profit by backing horses that run well.
 This is done by backing the horse before the race sets off and then laying the bet off at reduced odds.
 Sometimes the lay part can be matched before the race even sets off, but most get matched whilst the race is in-play.